How to really measure operator gradients in ADAPT-VQE

-where $h_j$, $c_{ij}$ (which either vanish or are proportional to $h_{j}$) are complex coefficients and $H_j$, $A_{i}$, and $C_{ij}$ are Pauli strings.
-The naive way to estimate the pool gradients would be to loop over $i$: evaluate $\sum_{j} c_{ij}C_{ij}$ and measure the expectation values of observables $C_{ij}$ for each pool operator sequentially.
-A somewhat more sophisticated approach aimed at reducing the number of state preparations required for the task would be to generate the list of all $C_{ij}$ with nonvanishing $c_{ij}$, use one of the many available heuristics \cite{min_clique_Izmaylov, Crawford2021efficientquantum, gokhale2019minimizing} to group the resulting terms into sets of mutually commuting observables, and for each such set perform a rotation into a shared eigenbasis \cite{GC_toQWC_Unitaries_Izmaylov, Crawford2021efficientquantum, gokhale2019minimizing, vandenBerg2020circuitoptimization} followed by measurement.
-The problem of arranging observables into mutually commuting sets is often mapped to a graph-coloring problem, where the graph vertices are the observables to be measured, and edges connect pairwise commuting observables: minimizing then the number or mutually commuting sets is equivalent to solving the minimum-clique-cover problem.
-Because of the non-transitive nature of commutativity, finding the optimal solution is in general NP-hard, and to the best of our knowledge all approximate algorithms lack performance guarantees and have complexities $\mathcal{O}(Nt^2)$ or higher where $t$ is the number of Pauli observables.
-Applied to our task at hand where $t \sim N^8$, this would imply a formidable $\mathcal{O}(N^{17})$ classical preprocessing overhead.
-In this work, we give a recipe for collecting the commutators of all pool operators with a single Hamiltonian term, into $\mathcal{O}(1)$ and $\mathcal{O}(N)$ sets for certain hardware-efficient pools.
-That is, instead of grouping together commutators of many Hamiltonian terms with a single pool operator, we group together the commutators of single Hamiltonian terms with many pool operators.
+The na\"ive way to estimate the pool gradients would be to loop over operators $A_i$, evaluating $\sum_{j} c_{ij}C_{ij}$ and measuring the expectation values of the observables $C_{ij}$ for each pool operator sequentially.
+A somewhat more sophisticated approach to reduce the number of state preparations required for the task would be to generate the list of all $C_{ij}$ with nonvanishing $c_{ij}$, use one of the many available heuristics \cite{min_clique_Izmaylov, Crawford2021efficientquantum, gokhale2019minimizing} to group the resulting terms into sets of mutually commuting observables, and for each such set perform a rotation into a shared eigenbasis \cite{GC_toQWC_Unitaries_Izmaylov, Crawford2021efficientquantum, gokhale2019minimizing, vandenBerg2020circuitoptimization} followed by measurement.
+To the best of our knowledge all available heuristics for Pauli observable partitioning lack performance guarantees and have complexities $\mathcal{O}(Np^2)$ or higher, where $p$ is the number of Pauli observables.
+Applied to our task at hand where $p \sim N^8$, this would imply a formidable $\mathcal{O}(N^{17})$ classical preprocessing overhead.
+In this section, we give a recipe for collecting the commutators of all pool operators with a single Hamiltonian term into $2N$ sets for the hardware-efficient pools discussed in Appendix~\ref{appendix_operator_pools}, thus partitioning $\mathcal{O}(N^{8})$ terms into only $\mathcal{O}(N^{5})$ sets.